 This online, objective (true/false, matching, multiple choice) exam will cover the material from the first half of the semester.
-This exam will be posted in Blackboard and must be taken between March 9-13, 2020.
+This exam will be posted in Blackboard.
 Please remember you must take the Midterm in one sitting, you cannot start it and save it to finish later.
 You must take the exams individually.